Self Publishing Tips: Why Your Print Book May Outlive Your eBook

 If you're vacillating between a print book and an eBook, I'd encourage you to do both simply because print books, if stored properly, can survive decades or longer.
 As I look on my personal book shelves, I have books that were published and printed in the mid-20th century.
 And when I was dabbling in antique book collecting, I "picked" books that were 50 or more years old, one was even from the Civil War era.

 For authors using Amazon Kindle Direct Publishing as their self publishing platform, another reason to go print AND eBook is to potentially make more sales.
-The Amazon Matchbook program (currently available as of this post's publish date) offers readers the opportunity to purchase the eBook version of a print book at a reduced price when they purchase the print version.
-This definitely meets the needs of readers who read books in multiple formats (like me!).
+This will help meet the needs of readers who read books in multiple formats (like me!).
 This means extra money for authors.
-If you're not using Amazon/KDP, see if the self publishing platform you are using offers any similar programs to help increase your revenues from multiple formats.

-Publishing in both print AND electronic media, you can satisfy your readers' consumption habits now and when any eBook versions may have become obsolete.
+Publishing in both print AND electronic media, you can satisfy your readers' consumption habits now and when any electronic versions may have become obsolete.

 When an eBook May be the Better Choice